 Nobody (except for a small percentage of sadists) enjoys being yelled at.
 So why would kids?
 “When parents start yelling at kids, they acquiesce on the outside, but the child isn’t more open to your influence, they’re less so,” says Dr. Markham.
 Younger kids and toddlers may bawl; older kids will get a glazed-over look — but both are shutting down instead of listening.
 That’s not communication.
 Yelling at kids might get them to stop what they’re doing, but you’re not likely to get through to them when your voice is raised.
 In short, yelling at kids doesn’t work.

 Grown-Ups Are Scary When They Shout

 The nature of the parent-child relationship makes for a one sided power dynamic, and as the person with the power, parents have a responsibility to take extra care with how they communicate with their child.
-In other words, because parents hold absolute power over young kids, it’s important to avoid turning your anger into full-on despotic control.
+Because parents hold absolute power over young kids, it’s important to avoid turning your anger into full-on despotic control.
 To kids, parents are humans twice their size who provide everything they need to live: food, shelter, love, Paw Patrol.
 When the person they trust most frightens them, whether by yelling or other means, it rocks their sense of security.
 “They’ve done studies where people were filmed yelling.
 When it was played back to the subjects, they couldn’t believe how twisted their faces got,” says Dr. Markham.
 Being screamed at by their parents can be seriously stressful for kids.
 A 3-year-old may appear to push buttons and give off an attitude like an adult, but they still don’t have the emotional maturity to be treated like one.
 Learning how to stop yelling in favor of more age appropriate strategies will be more effective in the long run.